algolia/shipjs/README.md

 You will review and merge this PR.

-If you added more commits to this PR, you need to `Squash and merge` so that the latest commit message can be `chore: release v1.0.1`.
-This is required for the next step.
+You can add more commits to this PR if you need.

+According to your merge strategy, you might either `Squash and merge` or `Merge pull request`.

+For more information, please refer to the mergeStrategy section of the [guide](./GUIDE.md#mergestrategy).

 ### Part 3.
 Trigger a release (`shipjs trigger`)